The AEO Definition

 - Citation density: How many independent, authoritative sources mention your brand in a relevant context.
 Volume across diverse domains (publications, review sites, forums, directories) matters more than depth within any single source.

 - Definitional clarity: AI engines favor brands that are clearly defined and consistently described.
 Ambiguous or inconsistent brand descriptions across sources lead to underrepresentation or inaccuracy.
+Use our First 150 Words Template to optimize your brand's opening statement for AI citation.

 - Specific claims with evidence: Pages that pair claims with data ("reduces churn by 23% in mid-market SaaS") are cited more frequently than general marketing language.